Gravel Street and the gravel pits are shown in the 1832 Philander map of Ipswich.

 Patrick Riley House, 16 Washington St., built ca. 1865 for Patrick and Ellen Riley.
 They are also responsible for construction of the house at 12 Washington which stood on the same lot as late as 1910.
 Patrick Riley is listed in town directories as a farmer.
 By 1924 this house was occupied by Isaac W. Mitchell, a carpenter.
 JP LaVallee adds, “My Mom’s maternal uncle, Jacques Trudel, lived at 16 Washington Street with his spouse, Lucia, and they raised two children there.
 Jacques was the organist and choir director at Saint Stanislaus Church for many years, and taught many people in town piano lessons for many years.”

 Sanford Peatfield House, 18 Washington St. This house appears to have been built for Sanford and Mary Peatfield around 1860.
 The Peatfield family came from England in 1827.
 His brother James was responsible for inventing a warp machine, after which he began manufacturing woolen underwear.
 He is considered one of the first in the country to do this.
 Sanford and James Peatfield built a brick mill on Washington Street (approximately where Hammett Street now intersects Washington) and continued making woolen underwear until about 1877.
 Sanford Peatfield died by 1884 and his wife continued to occupy this house.
-By 1910 it was owned by B. Kaufman who operated a scrap iron yard at the back of the lot.
+By 1910 it was owned by Jacob Kaufman who may have operated a scrap iron yard at the back of the lot.

 E. Bray – Daniel Nourse House, 32 Washington St. The house was built ca. 1865 and by 1872 was owned by E. Bray, Town directories contain no information about Bray.
 By 1884 it was owned by Daniel P. and Sarah Nourse.
 Nourse died by 1888 and the house was sold.
 By 1916 it was occupied by Dennis and Nora Moynaham, Dennis is listed in town directories as a mason.